Introducing Hannah Wiedrick, our first daughter, she emerged in the world on Independence Day and has embodied independence ever since.

 - I was flummoxed by her incessant colicky fussing for the first three months.

-- I was confounded with her first toddler temper tantrum in Zellers.
+- Of course, I was confounded by her first toddler temper tantrum in Zellers.

 - I crossed my eyes attempting to teach her to read when she was five.